nextcloud-snap/nextcloud-snap/README.md

 #### Nextcloud Prettyurls configuration

+Disclaimer: Enabling prettyurls is currently only available if you've installed Nextcloud not in a subdirectory but on its own (sub)domain!

 First, make sure that you set the correct Rewritebase with this command:

     $ sudo nextcloud_occ config:system:set htaccess.RewriteBase --value="/"